XPMUser/XPMUser.github.io/README.md

  - Pde1500 (1.50.0) | Open Source!

-   Credits to Daboss7173 for the login thing. https://ao28th28.github.io/oldprodigy/pde1500/?mods=WalkSpeed,FastGameSpeed,RebalancedBattles/ can make robo-dancing a lot better.
-Failed Jobs can make updating undoable.
+   Credits to Daboss7173 for the login thing.

  - Pde1.51.0 (1.51.0) | 2017-2022's Avatar!